MrShinigamiDa/geko-plymouth-theme/README.md

 As dependency make sure you ahve the spinner plymouth theme installed since this theme uses the same *.so files by now.

+## Attention!
+This git repository requires git lfs to properly fetch the blob data such as png files.
+Install git lfs by running: 'sudo zypper in git-lfs' and afterwards clone this repository.

 ## Preview Theme
 If you made changes to the theme run from any tty the script 'test-plymouth-theme.sh <duration default: 5 seconds>' as root.